COVID 'firepower': Britain imposes 6-month curbs against second wave | Health

 Masks will be required in more settings, there will be tougher enforcement of rules, and the military could be brought in to help free up the police, Johnson said.
 Schools and universities are to stay open.

-FINES Businesses breaking COVID laws face penalties of up to 10,000 pounds ($13,000) or even closure, while individuals may be fined 200 pounds for not wearing a mask in the right place.
+'BRAZEN' RULE-BREAKERS Businesses breaking COVID laws face penalties of up to 10,000 pounds ($13,000) or even closure, while individuals may be fined 200 pounds for not wearing a mask when required.

 Johnson said it was frustrating for the law-abiding majority to see a few "brazenly defying the rules".
 Asked in parliament why Britain's figures were worse than Germany and Italy, Johnson said: "There is an important difference between our country and many other countries around the world and that is our country is a freedom-loving country ...
 It is very difficult to ask the British population uniformly to obey guidelines in the way that is necessary."